dnaihao/text-to-SQL-survey/README.md

 <div align="center">
 <img src="imgs/text-to-SQL-framework.png" width="50%"/>
-<div align="left" style="width: 50%;">The framework for text-to-SQL systems.
+<div style="width: 50%;">The framework for text-to-SQL systems.
 Given the database schema and user utterance, the system outputs a corresponding SQL query to query the database system for the result.
 Appendix B gives more text-to-SQL examples.</div>
 </div>

 <div align="center">
 <img src="imgs/text-to-SQL-topology.png" width="70%"/>
-<div align="left" style="width: 50%;">Topology for text-to-SQL.
+<div style="width: 50%;">Topology for text-to-SQL.
 Format adapted from
 <a href="https://arxiv.org/abs/2107.13586" target="_blank">Liu et al. (2021a)</a>
 </div>
 </div>